State’s unemployment rate stays high at 21.9% in May

 “The Covid-19 crisis has continued to have a significant impact on the labour market in Ireland in May 2021,” CSO statistician Edel Flannery said.

-“ While the standard measure of monthly unemployment was 7.8 per cent in May 2021, the Covid-19 adjusted measure of unemployment indicates a rate as high as 21.9 per cent if all claimants of the PUP were classified as unemployed,” she said.
+“ While the standard measure of monthly unemployment was 7.8 per cent in May 2021, the Covid-19 adjusted measure of unemployment indicates a rate as high as 21.9 per cent if all claimants of the PUP were classified as unemployed,” she said, noting this was down from a revised rate of 24.8 per cent in April and from 29.8 per cent in May 2020.

+Chief economist at Grant Thornton Ireland, Andrew Webb, said: ‘The latest unemployment figures continue to tell the story of the deep impact of the pandemic on the labour market.”

+“While the statistics make for stark reading, there is a growing sense that a labour market bounce back is possible.
+Reports of increasing vacancy levels and job listings approaching pre-pandemic levels raise the expectation that the economy will record a strong second half to the year,” he said.